 For many men, especially hardcore anabolic steroid users, Clomid is not enough for estrogenic protection.
 In this case, an Aromatase Inhibitor (AI) like Arimidex (Anastrozole) or Femara (Letrozole) will be needed.
 AI’s actively inhibit the aromatase process and will see serum estrogen levels reduced.
 By far they are the most effective at combating gynecomastia and will have more success in combating water retention.
 In fact, SERM’s like Clomid often do very little to combat water retention.

 However, in many cases, many performance athletes would do a better job controlling water retention if they did a better job controlling their diet.
-In off-season bulking plans this requires excess calories to grow.
-However, many take it too far, especially carbohydrate consumptions, and this will cause you to hold water with or without anabolic steroid use.
+In off-season bulking plans tathletes requires excess calories to grow.
+However, many take it too far, especially carbohydrate consumption, and this causes water retention with or without anabolic steroid use.
 Add in aromatizing steroids to the equation and water retention will be even greater.
 Further, AI’s while effective will have a negative impact on cholesterol, which leads us to only one sane conclusion.
 Control your diet and if you can control gynecomastia with a SERM like Clomid it should be your first choice.

 Then we’re left with the effects of Clomid as they pertain to PCT.
 When we supplement with anabolic steroids, this will suppress natural testosterone production.
 The rate of suppression will be dependent on the steroids being used and to a degree the total dosing, but it will generally be substantial.
 For this reason, most men will always include exogenous testosterone in their steroid cycles.
 In fact, it’s not uncommon for it to be the only steroid used.
 This will protect the individual from a low testosterone condition while on cycle.
 Unfortunately, once steroid use comes to an end natural testosterone levels will be very low.
 Natural testosterone production will begin again on its own, but it will take a significant amount of time for levels to reach their previous high state.
 In fact, total recovery can take months to even a year.
 Further, natural testosterone recovery is dependent on no prior low testosterone condition existing and assumes that no severe damage was done to the Hypothalamic-Pituitary-Testicular-Axis (HPTA) through improper anabolic steroid use.